biothings/pending.api/plugins/DISEASES/README.md

 biothings-cli dataplugin dump
 ```

-Run the export script.
+Run the `kgx_export.py` script, which calls `parser.py` and then exports a small number of records.
 Currently this outputs in JSON lines to `example_output.json`
 ```
 python3 kgx_export.py
 ```